DuyenDo/eurecom-algorithmic-machine-learning/README.md

 By
 * DO Thi Duyen
-* TA Le Dang Khoa
+* LE Ta Dang Khoa

 # Anomaly Detection